Teaching in East Sussex

 What qualifications do I need to become a TA?

 You don’t need formal training or qualifications to apply for teaching assistant posts.
-But experience of working or volunteering with children is an advantage.
+However, the experience of working or volunteering with children is an advantage.

 If you don’t have Level 2 numeracy and literacy qualifications, you can take them as an adult for free.
 Find your nearest study centre.